 The School of Dental Medicine graduated its first class of 50 dentists in May 2015 with a curriculum focused on educating dentists to provide general care to North Carolinians.
-Community Service Learning Centers are now open to train students and see patients in seven underserved communities across the state and in Ross Hall on ECU's west campus.
+Community Service Learning Centers are now open to train students and see patients in eight underserved communities across the state and in Ross Hall on ECU's west campus.

-We welcome you to ECU and invite you to visit our campus and consider our group medical practice, ECU Physicians, for your health care needs.
+We welcome you to East Carolina and invite you to visit our campus and consider our group medical practice, ECU Physicians, for your health care needs.

 Dr. Phyllis N. Horns